Prepare to package a desktop application

 Your application hosts add-ins, plug-ins, or extensions.
 In many cases, COM-style extensions will likely continue to work as long as the extension has not been packaged, and it installs as full trust.
 That's because those installers can use their full-trust capabilities to modify the registry and place extension files wherever your host application expects to find them.

 However, if those extensions are packaged, and then installed as a Windows app package, they won't work because each package (the host application and the extension) will be isolated from one another.
 To read more about how desktop bridge isolates applications from the system, see Behind the scenes of the Desktop Bridge.

 All applications and extensions that users install to a system running Windows 10 S must be installed as Windows App packages.
 So if you intend to package your extensions, or you plan to encourage your contributors to package them, consider how you might facilitate communication between the host application package and any extension packages.
 One way that you might be able to do this is by using an app service.

 Your app generates code.
 Your app can generate code that it consumes in memory, but avoid writing generated code to disk because the Windows App Certification process can't validate that code prior to app submission.
-Also, apps that write code to disk won’t run properly on systems running Windows 10 S. This could block your app from submission to the Windows Store because all apps submitted to the Windows Store must be compatible with Windows 10 S.
+Also, apps that write code to disk won’t run properly on systems running Windows 10 S. This could block your app from submission to the Microsoft Store because all apps submitted to the Microsoft Store must be compatible with Windows 10 S.

 Find answers to your questions